tidy-finance/website/docs/31_univariate_sorts.md

 The results indicate that we cannot reject the null hypothesis of average returns being equal to zero.
 Our portfolio strategy using the median as a breakpoint hence does not yield any abnormal returns.
 Is this finding surprising if you reconsider the CAPM?
 It certainly is.
 The CAPM yields that the high beta stocks should yield higher expected returns.
 Our portfolio sort implicitly mimics an investment strategy that finances high beta stocks by shorting low beta stocks.
 Therefore, one should expect that the average excess returns yield a return that is above the risk-free rate.

-## Functional programming for portfolio sorts
+## Functional Programming for Portfolio Sorts

 Now we take portfolio sorts to the next level.
 We want to be able to sort stocks into an arbitrary number of portfolios.
 For this case, functional programming is very handy: we employ the [curly-curly](https://www.tidyverse.org/blog/2019/06/rlang-0-4-0/#a-simpler-interpolation-pattern-with-)-operator to give us flexibility concerning which variable to use for the sorting, denoted by `var`.\index{Curly-curly} We use `quantile()` to compute breakpoints for `n_portfolios`.
 Then, we assign portfolios to stocks using the `findInterval()` function.
 The output of the following function is a new column that contains the number of the portfolio to which a stock belongs.\index{Functional programming}